http4k/http4k/src/docs/cookbook/client_as_a_function/index.md

+title: http4k Clients
+description: Recipes for using http4k to consume HTTP services

 This example demonstrates a client module (in this case the Apache Client).
 A client is just another HttpHandler.

 ### Gradle setup